-A few years ago, I packed my home up into boxes to move to a new house.
+A few years ago, I packed up my home into boxes to move to a new house.
 We didn’t end up moving, and I was stuck with all my stuff in boxes.
 At the time, I was very disappointed.
-But, it turned out to be an important learning opportunity with a positive outcome which enabled me to do something very important.
+But, it turned out to be an important learning opportunity which enabled me to do something very important.

-My disappointment meant I didn’t have the energy to unpack immediately.
+My disappointment weighed heavily, and I didn’t have the energy to unpack immediately.
 My head just wasn’t in it.
-So, I only unpacked what I needed for that week.
-After that first week, there were special items I missed having around me, so I unpacked those.
-Within the first month I had unpacked what I really needed, what was very important to me, and nothing more.
+I only unpacked what I needed for that week.
+After a couple of weeks, there were special items I missed having around me, so I unpacked those things.
+Within the first month, I had unpacked what I really needed or what was very important to me and nothing more.

 I realised I had been harbouring a lot of stuff I thought I needed, wanted, or would be useful one day.
 But it was all just cluttering my home and my mind.
 The important outcome of not having all that extra stuff surrounding me was that I had space, both physical and mental, to re-evaluate my life, see what I wanted to do next, and think about how I wanted to live.

 “Keep only those things that speak to your heart.
 Then take the plunge and discard all the rest.
 By doing this, you can reset your life and embark on a new lifestyle.”

 It seems, when you still have stuff from your past cluttering your home it becomes difficult to see the changes you really want to make.
 Your stuff holds you back.
 I recommend clearing out the clutter to make space for the new.
 Once I had everything out of the way, I began to see how I could make my home’s style a better reflection of who I am now and what I’m aiming for.

 “The space in which we live should be for the person we are becoming now, not for the person we were in the past.”

 I don’t expect you to go and pack up your whole house as I did to figure out what’s worth your space and what isn’t (although if you can it works well).
 I do have a strategy that I think can help you reach the same results, incrementally – pack up a room at a time.